crodriguez1a/ml-nano/lessons.md

 		- Initialization can change assignment
 		- You could have a bad local minimum, separating line could be misplaced during initialization.

+# Silhouette Score

+- The silhouette value is a measure of how similar an object is to its own cluster (cohesion) compared to other clusters (separation).
+The silhouette ranges from −1 to +1, where a high value indicates that the object is well matched to its own cluster and poorly matched to neighboring clusters.

 # Hierarchical and Density-based Clustering

 - K-means consideration